 Prostate Cancer affects the prostate gland, the small walnut-shaped organ located at the bottom of the urinary bladder in men.

-Generally, men cannot feel their prostate – and in fact, the only way doctors can examine the prostate physically is by conducting a digital rectal examination (DRE).
+Generally, men cannot feel their prostate – and in fact, doctors can only examine the prostate physically by conducting a digital rectal examination (DRE).